 *Before beginning, remove butter and eggs from the fridge and set on the counter to bring to room temperature.

 Make the sugar syrup: Place sugar in a medium, heavy-bottomed saucepan over medium heat.
 Leave undisturbed until sugar begins to melt and darken.
-Begin stirring to distribute the sugar and to keep the melted sugar from burning.
-When all the sugar has melted and caramelized (about 25 minutes), add water (mixture will splatter a little and caramel will harden), turn heat up to medium-high, and continue to stir until mixture becomes a syrup and caramelized sugar has dissolved completely (10-12 minutes).
+Begin stirring to distribute the sugar and to keep the melted sugar from burning (lower heat if necessary).
+When all the sugar has melted and caramelized, add water (mixture will splatter a little and caramel will harden), turn heat up to medium-high, and continue to stir until mixture becomes a syrup and caramelized sugar has dissolved completely.
 Set syrup aside and let cool to room temperature, about 1/2 to 1 hour.

 Make the cake: Preheat oven to 325F.
-Butter a 10” x 10” x 3” (deep) cake pan, line with parchment paper, and butter the parchment; set aside until needed.
+Butter a 9” round cake pan (3” deep), line with parchment paper, and butter the parchment; set aside until needed.
 With an electric mixer, beat the butter with the paddle attachment until smooth (I use the second speed, the one above the stir speed), scraping down the side as necessary.
 Then, add the condensed milk and continue to beat until mixture is creamy, scraping down the side a few times.
 Next, lower the speed, add the eggs, one at a time, and continue to mix.
 In a medium bowl, whisk together flour, baking powder, and salt.
 Add the flour mixture (1/2 to 3/4 cup at a time), cooled sugar syrup, and finally, the baking soda.
 Once all the ingredients are thoroughly combined, pour batter into the prepared pan.
-Bake for 1 hour or until skewer inserted comes out clean.
+Bake for about 1 hour 25 minutes or until skewer inserted comes out clean.
 Remove cake pan to a cooling rack and let cool completely.
 Then, remove cake from pan and slice into bite-size pieces and serve.
 Keep leftovers in an airtight container.